swiftlang/swift-evolution/proposals/nnnn-typed-throws.md

 ) throws(E) -> U?
 ```

-This way, clients of the updated standard library will always use the typed-throws version.
+This way, clients compiled against the updated standard library will always use the typed-throws version.

-Since there are a large number of `rethrows` operations in the standard library, we will leave the full update to a separate proposal.
+## Future directions

 ### Concurrency library adoption